deytah/airtable-app-polygon-mapper/README.md

 # Map Viewer for Airtable

-Map Viewer uses Mapbox to render GeoJSON stored in Airtable as shapes.
+Map Viewer uses Mapbox to render GeoJSON stored in Airtable.
+As an Airtable Editor or higher, you can also draw new polygons and edit existing ones.

 ## Requirements